Carbondale Pioneers

-The Carbondale Pioneers was the final and primary moniker of the minor league baseball teams based in Carbondale, Pennsylvania between 1895 and 1950.
-Carbondale teams played as members of the Pennsylvania State League in 1895 and 1896 and North Atlantic League from 1946 to 1950.
+The Carbondale Pioneers were a minor league baseball team based in Carbondale, Pennsylvania.
+Between 1895 and 1950, Carbondale teams played as members of the Pennsylvania State League in 1895 and 1896 and North Atlantic League from 1946 to 1950.
 The Carbondale Pioneers were a minor league affiliate of the Philadelphia Phillies from 1947 to 1950, winning league championships in 1947 and 1948.
 The Pioneers hosted minor league home games at Russell Park.

 History

 Pennsylvania State League 1895–1896

-Carbondale, Pennsylvania first hosted minor league baseball in 1895.
-The Carbondale Anthracites became members of the Class B level Pennsylvania State League.
+Carbondale, Pennsylvania first hosted minor league baseball in 1895, when the Carbondale Anthracites became members of the Class B level Pennsylvania State League.
 In their first season of play, the Anthracites placed second in the Pennsylvania State League with a record of 55–48, finishing 5.0 games behind first place Hazelton Barons in the final standings.
-The 1895 Carbondale manager was Martin Swift.After being fined $100.00 and suspended from the nearby Scranton Coal Heavers team of the Eastern League for going into the stands during a game, Pat Luby joined Carbondale mid–season over the initial objections of the Scranton franchise.
+The 1895 Carbondale manager was Martin Swift.
+After being fined $100.00 and suspended from the nearby Scranton Coal Heavers team of the Eastern League for going into the stands during a game, Pat Luby joined Carbondale mid–season over the initial objections of the Scranton franchise.
 Scranton eventually released Luby from his contract and he played two seasons with Carbondale.

-In their second season of play, Carbondale continued play, as the 1986 Pennsylvania State League folded mid–season.
+In their second season of play, Carbondale continued play, as the 1886 Pennsylvania State League folded mid-season.
 On July 11, 1896, the Carbondale Anthracites had a record of 26–15 when the Pennsylvania State League folded.
 Pat Luby had a 9–3 pitching record while hitting .391 in the 19 games.
 The Carbondale franchise had consolidated with the Pottsville Lambs franchise on June 20, 1896 before the league folded.